boubeejul/boubeejul/README.md

 <h3> Hi! 😊 </h3>

-I'm Juliana, a Information and Communication Technology student.
+I'm Juliana, an Information and Communication Technology student.
 I'm passionate about learning and applying new technologies, and I'm currently working as an <b>intern in Cloud Infrastructure</b>.

 I am motivated by new challenges, continuous learning and collaboration.